 MEDA began with a group of Mennonite businesspeople who believed they were called to be faithful in generously sharing their abilities and resources.
-Over sixty-five years later, it continues today because of congregations like yours – faithfully sharing their blessings with their brothers and sisters around the globe.
+Over 70 years later, it continues today because of congregations like yours – faithfully sharing their blessings with their brothers and sisters around the globe.

 We appreciate the opportunity to stay connected with your congregation.
 Below are digital resources for you to engage with MEDA’s work, explore the intersection of faith and business, and stay up to date on the impact of your support.